travelingbear/AS2_Linux_ImageAssistant/README.md

    - TestApplications.sh -> Test the applications you have added with AddApplications.sh
    - RemoveApplication.sh -> Remove the applications you have added with AddApplications.sh
    - CreateSessionScript.sh -> Opens a new wizard to help you create a Session Script and configure your config.json file
+   - CreateEnvVariables.sh -> Opens a new wizard to help you create a script that exports environment variables to your session.
-   - CreateImage.sh -> You guessed it, it creates the image
+   - CreateImage.sh -> It creates... the image

 **Pre-requisites**
  - It goes without saying that you need git to clone: ```sudo yum update && sudo yum install git -y```